abooij/wiwikwlhott/semantics.rst

 ---------------------

-In the HoTT book, Appendix A.2, the formal type theory is presented by giving three types of judgments: contexts judgments (that express that some context is well-formed), typing judgments (that express that some term is well-formed and has some type), and judgmental equality.
+In the HoTT book, Appendix A.2, the formal type theory is presented by giving three types of judgments:

-This presentation uses the fact that the type theory is assumed to come with (a hierarchy of) universes.
-However, semantically, this is not convenient to work with.
-So when studying semantics, type theory is presented with context judgments, type judgments, term judgments, and judgmental equality (for types and terms).
+- contexts judgments (that express that some context is well-formed),
+- typing judgments (that express that some term is well-formed and has some type), and
+- appropriate judgmental equality rules.

+In this presentation, the elements of universes are exactly types.
+This is known as a type universe à la Russell.

+However, semantically, a different presentation is preferred, in which the elements of universes are thought of as *codes* for types, which may be instantiated to obtain actual types.
+This is known as a type universe à la Tarski.
+So when studying semantics, type theory is presented by:

+- context judgments(that express that some context is well-formed),
+- type judgments (that express that some expression is a well-formed type),
+- term judgments (that express that some term is well-formed and has some type), and
+- appropriate judgmental equality rules (for both types and terms).

-For such a type theory, the semantics need to interpret contexts, types, and terms, and respect judgmental equality in the sense that if two types (say) are judgmentally equal in the type theory, then they are semantically equal.
-In syntactic models of type theory, this equality is automatic since judgmental equality is exactly what is divided out when constructing the model.
+The semantics of a type theory in this second style needs to interpret the three kinds of objects, namely contexts, types, and terms, and it needs to respect judgmental equality, in the sense that if two types (say) are judgmentally equal in the type theory, then they are semantically equal.

+One way to construct a semantics of type theory is to take the interpretations to be the syntax itself, modulo judgmental equality rules.
+In such a syntactic models of type theory, the semantics respects judgmental equality automatically, since judgmental equality is exactly what is divided out when constructing the model.

-In categorical semantics, the contexts :math:`\Gamma` of the type theory are interpreted by objects :math:`G` of the category :math:`\mathcal{C}` (with the morphisms modelling substitutions).
+In categorical semantics, the contexts :math:`\Gamma` of the type theory are interpreted by objects :math:`G` of some fixed category :math:`\mathcal{C}`, with the morphisms modelling substitutions.
 Typically, the empty context :math:`\cdot` (rule ctx-EMP in Appendix A.2) is interpreted by the terminal object.
 To interpret the context extension rule (ctx-EXT in Appendix A.2), we need a semantic context extension.
 But to say what that is, we first need to understand how to interpret types.

 The types in a fixed context :math:`\Gamma` are interpreted by certain morphism :math:`A:GA\to G` into the interpretation :math:`G` of that